are you in?

 If you’re here, you might be wondering why you couldn’t just use WordPress or some other site builder instead of an actual online course platform?

-It’s definitely possible to build your own training portal, but you’ll spend a lot of your time and money reinventing what’s already out there.
-Using a pre-built online course solution will save time, money, and help provide a better user experience for your learners.
+It’s definitely possible to build your own online learning platform, but you’ll spend a lot of your time and money reinventing what’s already out there.
+Using one of the best online course platforms will save time, money, and help provide a better user experience for your learners.

 Although there are hundreds of online course platforms to choose from, they all generally fit into a few categories (I’ve sorted them out into 5 categories).
 Before you start selecting from specific solutions, narrow down the overall category that makes the most sense for you.